 Buying and selling a home is an important decision on many levels.
 Financial commitment and security, meeting family needs, work and life style choices, and personal satisfaction can all be impacted by the choice you make.
 A good real estate agent can be an important partner, and selecting the right person can make a difference.

 It is important to remember that your realtor works for you, and if things are not working out, you can change realtors.
-I provide sellers with a written guarantee which means if you are not happy with my service you do not need to stay with me and we will cancel the listings.
+I provide sellers and buyers with a written guarantee which means if you are not happy with my service you do not need to stay with me and we will cancel the listings.
 For Buyers, as mentioned, you may change Realtors at anytime.

 When you are selling, it is important to keep some information to yourself until you have selected your realtor.
 For instance, you don't want a potential buyer's Realtor to know what price you would accept.
 As your Realtor I don't need to know what price you will accept in order to research and provide an estimate on what your home will sell for.
 See Free Home Evaluation.